MathieuBK/MicodeGPT/README.md

 ## Acknowledgments

-- Micode & its Micorp Team for creating valuable IT videos !
+- Micode & the Micorp Team for creating valuable IT videos !
 (Please, don't sue me 😱)
 - OpenAI for their language models and embeddings.
 - AssemblyAI for providing a great Whisper API DX.
 - Langchain for their text processing tools.